Children and healthy weight

 It is important to remember that results from the calculator will only provide an estimation of body fat.
 Other factors like how fit the person is or their ethnic origin, or even puberty, can affect results and should also be considered.

 Even if a child is within a healthy range, their health could still be at risk if they are very unfit or have an unhealthy diet.
 If you have concerns about your child's weight, you can talk to your doctor before putting them on a weight-loss diet.

-What to do if you are concerned about your child’s weight
+What to do if you're concerned about your child’s weight

 The best thing that you can do is to help your child develop healthy eating habits and be more physically active.
 Children who see their parents, grandparents and carers following a healthy lifestyle, tend to learn by example and it will help them develop good habits.
 These habits become a normal part of everyday life.